Skip to navigation Skip to content

 Life certificates + Read more ...

-Life certificates (Potvrdenie o žití) are issued by Slovak Republic every 3 months.
+Life certificates (Potvrdenie o žití) are issued by the Slovak Republic every 3 months.

-For general information about helping customers with life certificates, see Assisting customers to maintain an existing foreign pension.
+For information on helping customers with life certificates, see Assisting customers to maintain an existing foreign pension.

 Notices and documents + Read more ...

-Customers in Australia are sent notices at grant and will receive an annual statement each year.
+Customers in Australia are sent notices at grant and will receive an annual statement.

 Eligibility and coding of foreign pensions